-- Filtering the Points layer by your 'Project', which points have a 'EvalStatus' of "Ready to field visits" and "Reattempt" will help remove clutter on the map during trip planning. - Schedule difficult points for the start of the field trip when the crew has more time and energy. - Plan easy points at the end of the trip in case the crew is running short on time and energy. - Plan easy points for the entire first trip of the season, hardest points in the middle of the field season, and easy points at the end of the season when the crews are running out of time and energy. - Consider snowpack, flow regimes, and irrigation withdrawals, but generally plan Small Steam strata at the beginning of the season (before some of them dry up), Large Streams in the middle (so that flows are safe to wade), and Rivers at the end (when flows are lowest so there's a greater chance of wadeability).
+- Filtering the Points layer by your 'Project', which points have a 'EvalStatus' of "Ready to field visits" and "Reattempt" will help remove clutter on the map during trip planning. - Schedule difficult points for the start of the field trip when data collectors have more time and energy. - Plan easy points at the end of the trip in case data collectors are running short on time and energy. - Plan easy points for the entire first trip of the season, hardest points in the middle of the field season, and easy points at the end of the season when data collectors are running out of time and energy. - Consider snowpack, flow regimes, and irrigation withdrawals, but generally plan Small Steam strata at the beginning of the season (before some of them dry up), Large Streams in the middle (so that flows are safe to wade), and Rivers at the end (when flows are lowest so there's a greater chance of wadeability).